digitalservicebund/a2j-rechtsantragstelle/doc/adr/0015-testing-strategy-assessment.md

 #### Coverage Gaps

-- Not all possible paths through the different flows are covered by our `flows.test.ts` integration tests.
 - We do not test different browser and device types with our e2e tests.
 - We sparsely test failing form validations.
 - Page accessibility is checked inconsistently across the e2e tests of the flows (missing "sub"-content-pages and missing flow pages).